Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 The inspirations were drawn out by Audrey Hepburn, and Grace Kelly as they’ve stood the epitome of time with grace.
 As the designers stated- they wanted a perfect blend of history, accuracy, and art.

-Layering Of Fabrics
+Layering of Fabrics

 As the seasons of the show progressed, the designers became more bold by incorporating various fabrics.
 They observed that layering of different fabrics could create an entirely different look.
 Various techniques like the ombré look of flowers on the skirts and using various compositions of fabrics like slippery satin, flowy georgette, and crisp organzas opened doors for experimentation and also allowed the designers to make use of all the fabrics they had lying around.

-The Luxurious Use Of White
+The Luxurious Use of White

 The wedding dress of Penelope Featherington was a beautiful blush of white in the most gorgeous satin.

-How The Style Varied For Queen Charlotte
+How the Style Varied for Queen Charlotte

 Queen Charlotte- A Bridgerton Story came out in 2023 and is set around 50 years or so earlier than the Bridgerton timeline and focuses on Queen Charlotte’s storyline.
 The gowns and the fashion of this show consisted of lighter colours, fuller gowns, and rich fabrics like silk satin, taffeta, and even duchess satin.

-Introduction Of Velvets For Men
+Introduction of Velvets for Men

 The fashion for men was pretty much accurate according to history.
 However, as the seasons progressed, the designers decided to add velvets to the wardrobe and also add a little bit of colour to change the tone a bit.
 They added shades of red, sapphire, and even emerald to break the monotone colours which were black, white, grey and leather brown.